 - a.
-Consider all modes of transportation in City standards. - Adopt design standards for streets that accommodate multimodal forms of transportation, and consult with other levels of government for roadways under their jurisdiction. - c.
-Promote all transportation facilities that follow universal accessibility design standards. - d.
-Identify priority streets to integrate active transportation facilities, such as multi-use paths and on-street bike lanes. - e.
+Consider all modes of transportation in City standards. - b.
+Consult with other levels of government to adopt design standards for streets in the city that accommodate multimodal forms of transportation. - c.
+Promote all transportation facilities are to follow universal accessibility design standards. - Identify priority streets to integrate active transportation facilities, such as multi-use paths and on-street bike lanes. - e.
 All new developments should consider active transportation facilities.
 Existing neighbourhoods should be retrofitted with active transportation facilities.